 Lower leg pain - self-care; Pain - shins - self-care; Anterior tibial pain - self-care; Medial tibial stress syndrome - self-care; MTSS - self-care; Exercise-induced leg pain - self-care; Tibial periostitis - self-care; Posterior tibial shin splints - self-care

-Shin splints are an exercise problem.
+Shin splints are an overuse problem.
 You get shin splints from overloading your leg muscles, tendons or shin bone.

-Shin splints happen from overuse with too much activity or an increase in training.
-Most often, the activity is high impact and repetitive exercise of your lower legs.
+Most often, the activity that causes the injury is high impact and repetitive exercise of your lower legs.
 This is why runners, dancers, and gymnasts often get shin splints.
-Common activities that cause shin splints are:
+Common situations that cause shin splints are: